Novalis: Influence

 The artist and activist Joseph Beuys's aphorism "Everyone is an artist" was inspired by Novalis, who wrote "Every person should be an artist" in Faith and Love or the King and the Queen.

 The author Jorge Luis Borges refers often to Novalis in his work.

 The krautrock band Novalis took their name from Novalis and used his poems for lyrics on their albums.

 Novalis records, which are produced by AVC Audio Visual Communications AG, Switzerland, was named in tribute to Novalis's writings.

 The avant-garde filmmaker Stan Brakhage made the short film First Hymn to the Night – Novalis in 1994.
 The film, which visually incorporates the text of Novalis's poem, was issued on Blu-ray and DVD in an anthology of Brakhage's films by Criterion Collection.

 The artist and animator Chris Powell created the award-winning animated film Novalis.
 The title character is a robot named after Novalis.

+Novalis has also influenced film theory by way of Jacques Rancière, who employs various elements of German Idealism and Romanticism in his philosophical work on critical philosophy and the regimes of art.

 The composer, guitarist, and electronic music artist Erik Wøllo titled one of his songs "Novalis".

+Penelope Fitzgerald based her historical novel The Blue Flower on Novalis's love affair with Sophie and her influence on his art.